 This post breaks fibromyalgia down into easy to understand questions and provides additional resources.

 What is Fibromyalgia?

-Fibromyalgia is, unfortunately, a catch-all term that is used when medical professionals cannot find a known cause for your widespread chronic pain.
-Fibromyalgia is also known as a diagnosis of exclusion since many patients meet doctors who do not believe it exists.
+Unfortunately, it is also a catch-all term that is used when medical professionals cannot find a known cause for your widespread chronic pain.
+Fibromyalgia is also known as a diagnosis of exclusion since many doctors cannot find the cause of pain and thus do not believe it exists.

-There are great doctors out there, though, and I promise that you’ll find someone eventually who believes in your pain and believes in YOU!
+There are great doctors out there and I promise that you’ll find someone who believes in your pain and believes in YOU!